EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/index.md

 -   Understand the difference between message passing and threading in relation to the hardware of a super computer.

-The focus of this exercise will be to run a serise of hello world programs that help to illitrate how parallelism works on a supercomputer.
+The focus of this exercise will be to run a serise of hello world programs that help to illustrate how parallelism works on a supercomputer.

 ```{toctree}